The Lute Player (Caravaggio)

 The Lute Player is a composition by the Italian Baroque master Caravaggio.
-It used to exist in two versions, one in the Wildenstein Collection and another in the Hermitage Museum, St. Petersburg.
-A third version, which was kept for 275 years at Badminton House, Gloucestershire, came to light in 2001, and which today is understood to be the original version.
-The Hermitage and the Badminton House versions were exhibited together in 2020 at the Galleria Borghese.
+It exists in two official versions, one in the Wildenstein Collection and another in the Hermitage Museum, St. Petersburg.
+The Wildenstein version was exhibited for many years at the Metropolitan Museum of Art.
+A third version called the Badminton House version is seen as a copy of The Hermitage picture.
+The Badminton House version was recently exhibited with the Hermitage picture together in 2020 at the Galleria Borghese.

 Background

 Caravaggio's early biographer Giovanni Baglione gives the following description of a piece done by the artist for his patron Cardinal Francesco Maria del Monte:

 E dipinse [per il Cardinale Del Monte]… anche un giovane, che sonava il Lauto, che vivo, e vero il tutto parea con una caraffa di fiori piena d’acqua, che dentro il reflesso d’ua fenestra eccelentemente si scorgeva con altri ripercotimenti di quella camera dentro l’acqua, e sopra quei fiori eravi una viva rugiada con ogni esquisita diligenza finta.
 E questo (disse) che fu il piu bel pezzo, che facesse mai. ("He also painted [for Cardinal Del Monte] a young man, playing the Lute, who seemed altogether alive and real with a carafe of flowers full of water, in which you could see perfectly the reflection of a window and other reflections of that room inside the water, and on those flowers there was a lively dew depicted with every exquisite care.
 And this (he said) was the best piece that he ever painted.)"

 The painting exists in three versions.
 All show a boy with soft facial features and thick brown hair, accompanying himself on the lute as he sings a madrigal about love.
 As in the Uffizi Bacchus, the artist places a table-top in front of the figure.
 In the Hermitage and Badminton House versions it is bare marble, with a violin on one side and a still life of flowers and fruit on the other.
 In the Wildenstein version the table is covered with a carpet and extended forwards to hold a tenor recorder, while the still life is replaced by a spinetta (a small keyboard instrument) and a caged songbird.
 The musical instruments are valuable and probably came from del Monte's personal collection.

 The Lute Player (detail from the Hermitage version).